-- (d) Individuals who are handcuffed or otherwise restrained. - (e) Individuals who have been recently sprayed with a flammable chemical agent or who are otherwise in close proximity to any known combustible vapor or flammable material. - (f) Individuals whose position or activity may result in collateral injury (e.g., falls from height, operating vehicles).
+- (a) Individuals who are known to be pregnant. - (b) Individuals with increased physical injury potential due to age; elderly or very young; or physical condition; frail or underweight. - (c) Individuals who are handcuffed or otherwise restrained. - (d) Individuals who have been recently sprayed with a flammable chemical agent or who are otherwise in close proximity to any combustible vapor or flammable material known to the officer.

+(e) Individuals whose position or activity may result in increased injury (e.g., falls from height, operating vehicles).

-Because the application of the ECW in the drive-stun mode (i.e., direct contact without probes) relies primarily on pain compliance, the use of the drive-stun mode generally should be limited to supplementing the probe-mode to complete the circuit, or as a distraction technique to gain separation between officers and the subject, thereby giving officers time and distance to consider other force options or actions.
+Because the application of the ECW in the drive-stun mode (i.e., direct contact without probes) relies primarily on pain compliance, the use of the drive-stun mode generally should be limited to supplementing the probe-mode to complete the circuit, or as a distraction technique to gain separation between officers and the subject, thereby giving officers time and distance to transition to other use of force options.

-The ECW shall not be used to psychologically torment, elicit statements or to punish any individual.
+The ECW shall not be used for psychological intimidation, to elicit statements or to punish any individual.